tuxiem/AspNetCore-keycloak/README.md

 # ASP.NET Core - Keycloak authorization guide

 ## Introduction
-This repo is for anyone interrested in adding keycloak authorization to a C# app.
+This repo is for anyone interrested in adding keycloak authorization to an ASP.NET Core app.
 I had troubles finding resources about the subject for ASP.NET Core and got quite a lot of grey hair in the process.
 I ended up cracking the issue and created this solution and guide to help anyone having the same problem.
 Feel free to edit the code, by submitting a PR.